-Secrets, Lies & Sadness: Laci Peterson's Murder Is Long Solved, but Here's Why the Case Won't Rest
+Why the Laci Peterson Murder Case Has Been Unable to Rest Despite Scott Peterson's Conviction - E!
+Online

 Scott had said that when he last saw Laci on Dec.
 24 she was wearing a white shirt and black pants.

 Laci was found, however, in khaki pants (or the torso that was recovered was wearing the remnants of khaki pants).
 Her half-sister, Amy Rocha, testified that she saw Laci wearing light-colored pants on the evening of Dec.
-23, when she and Scott visited the salon where Amy worked and she cut Scott's hair.
-The prosecution left open the possibility that Laci could've been killed on the 23rd, after which Scott dumped her body in San Francisco Bay (using a boat that no one in the family knew he had bought) and concocted the Dec.
+23, when Laci and Scott visited the salon where Amy worked and she cut Scott's hair.
+The prosecution left open the possibility that Laci could've been killed on the 23rd, after which Scott dumped her body in San Francisco Bay (using a boat that he had secretly purchased) and concocted the Dec.
 24 story about her proposed walk to the park.

 However, according to a police report that became part of the overall case file, on a tour of the Peterson home with authorities on Feb.
-18, Amy identified a black shirt with cream-colored flowers found in the hamper and cream-colored pants hanging in the closet as the clothes her sister had been wearing on the 23rd .
+18, Amy identified a black shirt with cream-colored flowers found in the hamper and cream-colored pants hanging in the closet as the clothes her sister had been wearing on the 23rd.
 Under cross-examination by the defense, Amy testified that the clothes she saw Laci wearing on Dec.
-23 appeared to be all at the house, a slight hitch to the prosecution's theory that Peterson had murdered her hours before he claims to have last seen her, while she was wearing her outfit from the night of the 23rd.
+23 appeared to be all at the house, a slight hitch to the prosecution's stipulation that Peterson could have murdered her when she was wearing her outfit from the night of the 23rd, hours before he claimed to have last seen her.

 Amy also testified that Scott had offered to pick up a gift basket for her from Vella Farms in north Modesto because he planned to go golfing near there; that's the basket Scott was referring to in the voicemail he left on Laci's phone on Dec.
 24. She next talked to Scott when he called her at 5:15 p.m. on Dec.
 24, and "he was panicked," she said.